 - Activities: Biologics manufacturing; shared services; R&D; treasury; commercial operations

-Pfizer has 2 commercial and business sites at Ringsend and Citywest in Dublin, but it also has the Grange Castle manufacturing site.
+Pfizer has a commercial and business site at Ringsend in Dublin, but it also has the Grange Castle manufacturing site.

 The Grange Castle site (previously owned by Wyeth) is one of the company’s leading biotechnology manufacturing sites.
 It represents the largest investment in a pharmaceutical manufacturing plant in Ireland, with a total investment of €1.8 billion.
 Opened in 2005, the facilities cover more than 1 million square feet making it “one of the largest integrated biopharmaceutical plants in the world”.